svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > There has been ongoing development in this area [20] [2], but it appears to be mostly stalled now as the recursive three-way merge and similar algorithms appear to work well enough in common cases and thus there is not much incentive to formally describe their behaviour in corner cases.
 However, we believe that such a formal foundation would also help development of newer changeset-oriented systems, in turn making progress with the third-party changes tracking problem.

+* Real time group editors without Operational transformation https://hal.inria.fr/file/index/docid/71240/filename/RR-5580.pdf

+> A real time group editor allows multiple users to edit the same text at the same time from multiple sites across Internet.
+The real time group editors community has developed a framework called Operational Transformation (OT) for maintaining consistency of shared data.
+OT differs from other optimistic replication systems by not only ensuring content consistency but also intention consistency.
+In this paper, we describe the WOOT (WithOut Operational Transformation) framework that ensures intention consistency without following the OT approach.
+However, thanks to its new viewpoint, WOOT is drastically simpler, more efficient and does not require vector clocks or central sites.
+The WOOT framework is particularly adapted to very large peer-to-peer networks.

 ## Tools

 * a verification tool for weighted kripke graphs https://github.com/jonasfj/WKTool